• Skip to primary navigation

 Summary of Accreditation Actions

-View CAA Recent Decisions The CAA held its most recent meeting September 24–26, 2020.
+The CAA held its most recent decision-making meeting February 7–9, 2024.

 For information about a specific education program, contact the director of the audiology or speech-language pathology program at the institution listed.